AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/signing-forms-using-scribble.md

 | AEM as a Cloud Service | Este artículo |

-Puede usar el componente **Firma manuscrita** para dibujar la firma (manuscrita) en un formulario adaptable. <!-- The Signature step component displays a PDF version of the Adaptive Form.
+Puede usar el componente **Firma a mano alzada** para dibujar la firma (garabato) en un formulario adaptable. <!-- The Signature step component displays a PDF version of the Adaptive Form.
 You require a Document of Record option enabled or form template based Adaptive Forms to use the Signature step component. -->

 ![Cuadro de diálogo Firma manuscrita](assets/scribble-signature.png)